 You’ve planned all the contingencies.
-Done all the math.
-Put in the time to plan for your family’s future security by writing a Will.
+Done all the maths.
+Put in the time to protect your family’s future by writing a Will.

 But sometimes, life just happens.